hotwax/oms-documentation/netsuite/Flows/transfer-order/reports.md

+# Transfer Order reports
+Transfer Order reports play a crucial role in monitoring and managing the movement of goods between facilities.
+Here are two types of Transfer Order reports:

 ## Open Transfer Order Shipment Older Than One Day Report

 This Open Transfer Order Shipment Older Than One Day report provides a comprehensive overview of transfer orders that have been imported from NetSuite to HotWax but have not yet been received within the last one day.
 The absence of reception indicates a lapse in communication to complete these orders in NetSuite.
 This report assists in identifying and addressing transfer orders that require attention for completion in NetSuite, ensuring a timely and accurate synchronization between HotWax and NetSuite systems.